top of page

 Welcome to the FMolina-Lopez research group website!

-The FMolina-Lopez Research Lab team is working on the design, fabrication and characterization of printed, organic/inorganic flexible electronics.
-Our vision is to develop new materials and processes to harvest and store energy from large-area and curved surfaces.
-We are also interested in developing sensors and actuators based on additive manufacturing.
-We will apply the outcome of our multidisciplinary research to open up new applications in autonomous and wearable systems for biomedicine & the IoT.
+The FMolina-Lopez Research Lab team is working on the development of printed, flexible/stretchable/soft hybrid organic-inorganic electronic materials.
+Our vision is to develop new materials and processes to enable harvesting and storing energy from large-area and curved surfaces and develop mechanically conformal sensors and actuators.
+The focus is on the connecting line that spans from fundamentals to applications such as autonomous systems for wearables, soft robotics, and the IoT.

 _MG_5041.jpg